mvysny/karibu-testing/karibu-testing-v8/README.md

 ![Karibu-DSL Helloworld App](../docs/images/karibu_helloworld_app.png)

+> **Note:** I've used the [Karibu-DSL](https://github.com/mvysny/karibu-dsl) library to define the UI, however you are free to create your UI in any way you see fit: be it design html files, or even plain Java code.
+  All of those styles are compatible with the Karibu-Testing library - it doesn't matter how exactly the UI has been created.

 In order to test this app, we need to instantiate and initialize `MyUI`.
 In order to properly initialize the `UI` class, a proper Vaadin environment needs to be prepared: